Lucx14/rps-challenge/README.md

 The web app is build on Sinatra using an MVC architecture.

-The object classes are designed with single responsibility in mind
+The object classes are designed with single responsibility in mind and tested in isolation.